chesterhunicut/Python-Nmap-AutoScan/README.md

 There are some things to consider when creating the cron job, as it will have to be executed with sudo privileges without passing credentials.

-The details for how I set this up can be found in the "cron-job" section of this repo.
+The details for how I set this up can be found in the "Cron Job" section of this repo.
+Commands for installing dependencies can be found under the "Dependencies" tab.

 As this is my first Python script, I welcome any and all feedback!